 If you’re getting started in investing, an investment broker can be a great asset as your connection to the market.
 Investment brokers serve as go-betweens for buyers and sellers on the stock market.
 They enable their clients to purchase stocks, bonds and other securities from the exchanges.
+If you want to work with a financial advisor to create an investment plan for your financial goals, SmartAsset’s free tool could connect you with up to three local advisors.

 What Is an Investment Broker?